 “Yes,” the poster responds, adding, “Man you are good haha.”

-“Forbes” the sender asks for her number promising to follow up with a text.
+“Forbes”, the sender, asked for her number and promed to follow up with a text.

 Later, on July 4, he messaged again, asking, “When can we meet up?”